Frequently Asked Questions

 What time is “lights out”?
-We are a community and many residents work, attend school or are involved in rehabilitation.
+We are a community and many residents work, attend training or are involved in rehabilitation.
 We ask that residents respect one another’s need for quiet time, rest and sleep.
 After 10 PM on weeknights and 11 PM on weekends, we ask that residents be in their rooms.

 Can I have a car?
 Yes, those who are able to drive are free to bring their own transportation.
 Responsibility for upkeep is entirely up to the resident.

 Do I need a car?
-No, Hosanna staff has access to vehicles and we utilize the Care-a-van system.
+No, Hosanna staff has access to vehicles and we utilize the Care-a-van service.
 In addition, there are many shops and restaurants within a short walking distance.
 Residents are not permitted to drive Hosanna vehicles.